start

 <xr-camera clear-color="0.4 0.8 0.6 1" background="ar" is-ar-camera post-process="vignette" />

-Here I applied a vignette to the cameravignettePost-processing effect, and added frame animation control parameters:
+Here I applied a vignettevignettepost-processing effect to the camera and added frame animation control parameters to it:

 {